lightoj-dev/problem-tutorials/1216/en.md

 # LOJ 1216 - Juice in the Glass #
 ---
-Once upon a time, there lived a mad programmer.
-He loved to solve creative problems other than anything.
-His wife loved him quite a lot but disliked his curiosity for the problems.
-One day he came from office, his wife gave him a glass of cold lime juice.
-She was in a romantic mood and waiting for some romantic stuff.
-But the programmer asked her curiously, "If I give u radius of the top and bottom part of the glass and the height, can you come up with the volume of the glass?"
-His wife became a bit disappointed but as she is smart she replied with a smile, "You already have drunk some juice, and the glass is not full.
-If I give you the height of the juice, can you find the volume of the remaining juice in the glass?"
-Then the programmer kissed his wife and said, "You are the best problem setter in the world!"

 <p align = "center"><img src="problem1216.png"></p>

-Now he set the same problem for you.
 The radius of the upper part _r1_ and lower part _r2_ is given.
 If height of the glass is _h_ and height of the juice is _p_ what is the volume of the juice in the glass?

-### Input

-Input starts with an integer __T (≤ 100)__, denoting the number of test cases.

-Each case starts with a line containing four integers __r1 r2 h p (1 ≤ r2 < r1 ≤ 100, 1 ≤ p ≤ h ≤ 100)__.

-### Output

-For each case, print the case number and the volume of the juice in the glass. __Errors less than 10<sup>-6</sup> will be ignored.__

 ## Solution